thompsop1sou/custom-screen-buffers/README.md

 * A set of **object shaders**, which ensure each object renders itself properly to the different buffers

-To see these in action, take a look at either **modular_test_scene.tscn** or **monolithic_test_scene.tscn**.
+To see how these are used, take a look at either **modular_test_scene.tscn** or **monolithic_test_scene.tscn**.
 These scenes are almost identical except for a difference in how the object shaders are written.
 (This difference is explained below.)

 To change the final effect that is rendered, open **screen_shader.gdshader** and edit the `fragment()` function.
-In fact, there are already some lines of code that you can uncomment to see the different results (color is displayed by default):
+Then run the one of the test scenes to see the result.
+In fact, there are already some lines of code that you can uncomment to see different results (color is displayed by default):

 ```glsl
 // Set the screen shader to show info about this pixel (uncomment a line to view)